We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

 Whether you’re a startup or an established business, Mailchimp is designed to grow with your business.
-It offers tools that are easy enough for a mom-and-pop business to use and advanced enough for those with technical expertise.
+It offers easy tools for a mom-and-pop business and is advanced enough for those with technical expertise.

 What problem does it solve?

 Mailchimp turns your website visitors into subscribers using custom landing pages and signup forms.
-Then it allows you to keep your subscribers engaged with beautiful, branded emails you can automate.
+Then it lets you engage your subscribers with beautiful, branded emails you can automate.

 Why is it awesome?